 However, the drug does not halt the disease, and McGregor kept searching for hope as her daughter’s condition continues to decline.
 While researching the disease, she found a new medication being studied and applied to have Katha participate in a clinical trial.
 At the time, only two institutions in the United States were designated as clinical trial sites: one in Chicago, and CHOC.
 She chose CHOC for its reputation for clinical and research excellence, and its desirable Orange County location.

 Since March 2016, Katha and her mother have traveled from Canada to CHOC every other week to participate in the yearlong clinical trial.
 While the travel is challenging, McGregor says it is definitely worthwhile.
 “The staff is awesome and we are so grateful for the opportunity to be a part of the trial,” she says.
 “CHOC is such a blessing.”
-Raymond Wang, MD, director of the CHOC Multidisciplinary Lysosomal Storage Disorder Program, credits CHOC’s dedication to research including the development of a rigorous treatment protocol submitted to the U.S. Food and Drug Administration- as the reason CHOC is designated as one of the few sites in the country to offer the trial.
+Raymond Wang, MD, director of the Foundation of Caring Lysosomal Storage Disorder Program at CHOC Children’s, credits CHOC’s dedication to research including the development of a rigorous treatment protocol submitted to the U.S. Food and Drug Administration- as the reason CHOC is designated as one of the few sites in the country to offer the trial.

 Dr. Wang explains that Katha’s trial involves cyclodextrin, which in preclinical studies has been shown to significantly reduce cholesterol accumulation in almost every organ, delaying the progression of neurodegeneration and significantly prolonging the lifespan by allowing trapped cholesterol to be released.